hageyahhoo/Agile2020/Agile2020.md

 <br />

 #### 3. ACHIEVE RESILIENCE OF MICROSERVICES WITH TEST AUTOMATION
+⭐️⭐️⭐️Learning Sessionで習得した技術などが、Sebasとして開花した
+⭐️⭐️⭐️課題感
+The second one was an acute requirement to reduce MTTR on each Microservice.
+We had implemented the failure detection system with Karate, CI server, and Slack in Channel Gateway.
+It had reduced over thirty percent of outages.
+However, we couldn't have identified the root cause of each outage at that time.
+A chain of API calls among Microservices was too complicated to identify the root cause.
+Additionally, rapid growth of our business has been adding complexities continuously.
+Taking one month or more to identify the root cause had been becoming common.

+⭐️⭐️⭐️ここから
 For overcoming the limitation of testing and quality assurance in the era of Microservices, we decided to shift our focus to resilience, deployment, and release rather than detecting bugs and solve them beforehand.

 At first, we started combining Karate framework with Zipkin [18], a distributed tracing system.
 Our failure detection system with Karate was good at fast detection of failures and outages.
 However, it could not pinpoint a root cause in a fleet of Microservices.
 This was an emerging problem for Product Managers at that time.
 Therefore, we aimed to make our failure detection system more intelligent.